3 Ways to Re-Engage Your App Users

 Check the analytics

 Your apps should have Google Analytics code installed so you can track in-app behaviour.
-If not, talk to your app development company London.
+If not, speak to your app development team.

 Analytics will help you understand how users are moving around the app.
 You can use it to:

 - Identify the drop-off points – is there a screen where users consistently exit but shouldn’t be?